markzhai/AndroidPerformanceMonitor/README.md

     }

     /**
-     * Filter complete system api stack, used with @{code concernPackages}.
+     * Filter stack without any in concern package, used with @{code concernPackages}.
      *
      * @return true if filter, false it not.
      */
     public boolean filterNonConcernStack() {
-        return true;
+        return false;
     }

     /**
-     * Provide white list, operations in white list will not be recorded.
+     * Provide white list, entry in white list will not be shown in ui list.
      *
-     * @return return null if you don't need filter on mobile side.
+     * @return return null if you don't need white-list filter.
      */
     public List<String> provideWhiteList() {
         LinkedList<String> whiteList = new LinkedList<>();